antony999k/BlackjackMX/README.md

 ### Messages in git commits

 - Write the commits and tags in English
-- Comenzar el commit con mayúsculas
+- Start the commit with uppercase
 - Start the commit with upper case
 - Consider starting the commit with an emoji
     - :rocket: `:rocket:` when a new version is released